borisyankov/rulespal/rulebooks/obsession_rulebook.md

 bring along two close friends from London, and the neighbouring estates took notice of the fine carriages that visited.

-The benefits resulting from an aftrnoon receiving distinguished visitors at the Ponsonby estaie are called favours; most Improvement Tiles and all Gentry Cards yield them.
+The benefits resulting from an afternoon receiving distinguished visitors at the Ponsonby estate are called favours; most Improvement Tiles and all Gentry Cards yield them.
 These favours are of three types: money in pounds (£), reputation. and invitations to new guests.